jigla/RIOT-OS/README.md

 git push --set-upstream hamilton-combined-v4.1
 ```

+Then this readme was added, and also I re-pulled hamilton-board because I messed
+something up there.

 If you want to contribute, please consider contributing upstream.
 If that is
 not appropriate (you have hamilton-specific changes) please submit a PR
 as changes on top of master (which will track upstream) as this makes rebasing